MicrosoftDocs/azure-devops-docs/docs/cross-service/manage-change.md

 [!INCLUDE [temp](../includes/version-vsts-only.md)]

-Managing change is an aspect of managing requirements and your project plan.
-This article provides an overview of the types of changes to monitor and methods for managing change.
+Managing change is an aspect of managing requirements, your project plan, and sprints.
+This article provides an overview of the types of changes to monitor and methods for managing those changes.

 > [!NOTE]
 > *Change management is defined as the methods and manners in which a company describes and implements change within both its internal and external processes. ...
-Developing a structured approach to change is critical to help ensure a beneficial transition while mitigating disruption.
-Asq.org*
+Developing a structured approach to change is critical to help ensure a beneficial transition while mitigating disruption. &mdash;Asq.org*

 In keeping with the Agile manifesto that encourages "*Responding to change over following a plan*, how should you manage change?